Scandinavia Design

 panier

-Wilheilm Wohlert and the CEO of Louis Poulsen at the time – Jens Kaastrup-Olsen – had a fruitful collaboration, and Mr. Kaastrup-Olsen asked Wilhelm Wohlert to design a pendant in three different sizes to suit different room sizes.
-Furthermore Wilhelm Wohlert had to create a lamp with easy installation, bulb changes and maintenance.
+Vilhelm Wohlert and the then CEO of Louis Poulsen, Jens Kaastrup-Olsen, had a fruitful collaboration and Mr Kaastrup-Olsen asked Wohlert to design a suspension in three different sizes to suit different room sizes.

 Wohlert – Ø30 cm